An Ordinary American Takes an Extraordinary Stand: Teaching Korematsu v. United States

 The phrase "ordinary American" appears in President Clinton's remarks at the 1998 Medal of Freedom presentation - "In 1942 an ordinary American took an extraordinary stand.
 Fred Korematsu boldly opposed the forced internment of Japanese-Americans during World War II."

 During this workshop with the Clinton Presidential Library, teachers will explore primary sources for teaching Korematsu v.
 United States and Japanese American incarceration.
-Teachers will also discover strategies for making connections to the Constitution and Bill of Rights with resources from the National Archives.
+Teachers will also discover strategies forĀ making connections to the Constitution and Bill of Rights with resources from the National Archives.
+This workshop is suitable for secondary educators.